khallaoui/Django-app/README.md

    - Ensure {% csrf_token %} is in forms
    - Check CSRF settings in settings.py

+---

+## 📞 Support
+For questions or issues:
+1. Check Django logs
+2. Run check_app.py
+3. Review Django documentation
+4. Check project GitHub issues

+---

+## 📄 License
+This project is licensed under the **MIT License**.
+See the LICENSE file for more details.

+---

 **Version:** 1.0.0
 **Last Updated:** December 2024